Brian C. Wimes

-Brian Curtis Wimes (born January 18, 1966) is a United States district judge of the United States District Court for the Eastern District of Missouri and United States District Court for the Western District of Missouri.
+Brian Curtis Wimes (born January 18, 1966) is a United States district judge of the United States District Court for the Eastern District of Missouri and United States District Court for the Western District of Missouri, serving since 2026 as the chief judge of the latter.
 Despite his dual appointment, Wimes maintains chambers only in the Western District of Missouri.

 Biography

 Wimes graduated from the University of Kansas, in 1990, with a Bachelor of General Studies in political science.
 He briefly worked for the Kansas City school district prior to entering law school.
 He graduated from the Thurgood Marshall School of Law with a Juris Doctor in 1994.
 From 1994 to 1995, he worked as an Attorney Advisor for the U.S. Department of Justice, Bureau of Prisons Litigation Branch, in Washington, D.C.
 From 1995 to 2001, he worked as an assistant prosecuting attorney in the Jackson County Prosecutors Office.
 From 2001 to 2007, he served as Drug Court Commissioner in Jackson County.
 In 2007 he was appointed judge on the Jackson County Circuit Court by Missouri Governor Matt Blunt, a position he held until his confirmation as a U.S. district judge.